Flip Flop

 With fresh paint and brand-new appliances, what’s not to love?

-The latest rage is buying, renovating and selling of houses.
+The latest rage is the buying, renovating and selling of houses.
 Television and the internet provide a fun filled exciting look at renovating a house.
-But making quick money flipping houses is not something that comes easily for a layman.
+But making quick money flipping houses is not something that comes as easily for a layman.
 We have encountered houses that are cosmetically pleasing but not structural sound.
-What can we do to protect our clients?
+The buyer may be a perspective flipper or the purchaser of a renovated house.
+Either way, they must be protected.

-HIRE THE RIGHT INSPECTOR: Your inspector should be licensed, have many years of experience and be familiar with the renovation process.
+HIRE THE RIGHT INSPECTOR: Your inspector should be licensed, have many years of experience and be familiar with renovation process.

 Here’s a checklist that will help your buyers in this process:

-2. Check that all permits were filed for all systems installed and for all major repairs, roofs, etc.
+- Check that all permits were filed for all systems installed and for all major repairs, roofs, etc.

-3. Is the basement finished?
+- Is the basement finished?
 If so, check for permits.

-5. Gather all receipts and warranties for all major work completed.
+- Gather all receipts and warranties for all major work completed.